getsentry/sentry-react-native/docs/codepush.rst

 Using Sentry with CodePush
 --------------------------

-If you want to use sentry together with codepush you have to send us the codepush version:
+If you want to use sentry together with CodePush you have to send us the CodePush version:

 .. sourcecode:: javascript